Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.6.1 =
+Added: New filters have been added to display information in e-mail.
+In the plugin settings, it is possible to select the filter that will be used.
+Emails now show a tracking number with a link to track your shipment online.
+Fixed: Treated the situation when a country where we do not have internal delivery points is selected for the order.

 = 1.6.0 =
 Added: High Performance Order Storage (Custom Order Table) feature support.
 Added: Claim assistant support.